PrincetonUniversity/monthly_sponsor_reports/README.md

 # Monthly Sponsor Reports

-One can generate a monthly report for each sponsor on the RC clusters.
-Here is an example:
+The software in this repo is used generate monthly sponsor reports.
+Here is an example report:

 ```
 Sponsor: Alan M. Turing (aturing)